 Dr Vicki Gardiner is the industry member nominated by Medicines Australia.

 Professor Michael Hensley is conjoint Professor of Medicine at the School of Medicine and Public Health of the University of Newcastle.

 Professor Sarah Hilmer is the Head of Department of Clinical Pharmacology, and a Senior Staff Specialist in Aged Care at the Royal North Shore Hospital.
 She is also a Conjoint Professor of Geriatric Pharmacology at the Sydney Medical School at the University of Sydney.

-Professor Jonathan Karnon is a health economist at the School of Public Health, University of Adelaide.
+Professor Jonathan Karnon is a health economist in the College of Medicine and Public Health, Flinders University, South Australia.